Ledig stilling ved AHO

 The Institute of Architecture at AHO has as its objective to foster an environment in which the education of the architect and research into architecture complement each other through a combination of teaching-based research and research-informed teaching.
 It aims to educate reflective and technically competent practitioners in architecture of international standing and to carry out research in architecture that expands the scope of architectural knowledge.
 This position will be integral to the development of the research profile of the Institute.

 Candidates must have a degree in architecture and attained excellence in teaching, research, and publication.
-They should: